- Alcohol, Drugs, and Smoking

 What gamers are missing

 That isn't to say that kids spending an unlimited amount of time playing these games isn't harmful, but it's a different kind of harm.
 The problem is that all that screen time means time not spent doing other things more valuable for their development, including interacting with family and friends.
+That may be the issue underlying the findings in this study, which also found correlation between frequent use of digital media and development of ADHD symptoms, but no causation.

 Since social skills are a challenge for many kids with ADHD, who have trouble paying attention and reining in their impulsivity, the cost can be high.
 "It's not healthy socially to spend a lot of time by yourself playing games in lieu of doing something with people," says Steingard.
 But he adds that that's a global concern, not just for kids with ADHD: "No kid should spend unlimited time sitting in front of a screen in lieu of playing with other kids."